So you’re curious about the difference between an Indica vs Sativa?

-Maybe you want to know the different types of highs you’ll get from an indica vs sativa vs hybrid.
-Whether you're growing cannabis or just buying it, there is value in knowing what you’re consuming.
+Maybe you want to know the different types of highs you’ll get from an Indica vs Sativa vs hybrid.
+Whether you're growing cannabis or just buying it, there's value in knowing what you’re consuming.

-Classified in 1785 when Jean-Baptiste Lamarck described a second type of cannabis from India.
-Indica grows better in the cooler temperatures and high altitude of the Hindu Kush mountain range, including regions of Afghanistan, Pakistan, Morocco, India, and Nepal.
+Indica was first classified in 1785 after Jean-Baptiste Lamarck described a second type of cannabis from India.
+Indica grows best in the high altitude and cool temperatures of the Hindu Kush mountain range.
+This includes regions of Afghanistan, Pakistan, Morocco, India, and Nepal.

-Short and bushy plant with wide leaves that are dark green, or even purple tinted.
-Its darker color is due to higher amounts of chlorophyll in the plant.
-Its buds grow in clusters and are heavy and fragrant.
+And Indica is a short and bushy plant with wide leaves that are dark green, and they can even be purple-tinted.
+Indica is darker in color thanks to the fact that it has higher amounts of chlorophyll.
+The buds of this plant grow in clusters and are heavy and fragrant.

-Classified in 1753, by a biologist named Carl Linnaeus.
-The sativa plants thrive in the warmer equatorial climates, such as Colombia, Mexico, Thailand, and Southeast Asia.
-Due to the plants popularity for medicinal and recreational consumption the plant is grown all over the world.
+It was biologist Carl Linnaeus who first classified Sativa in 1753.
+The Sativa plants thrive in warmer equatorial climates, such as Colombia, Mexico, Thailand, and Southeast Asia.
+Due to the plant's popularity for medicinal and recreational consumption, the plant is grown all over the world.

 Ruderalis grows wild in the northern regions of Eastern Europe, Russia, and Asia.
 It can grow well in harsher climates with shorter growing seasons.

 Ruderalis is a short plant with thick stems.
 The plant is rugged and has fewer leaves, and it's more of a light green color.
 The buds are small but still chunky.